r-moeritz/trivial-tco/README.md

 # trivial-tco

-A library to assist in ensuring certain code is executed with tail call optimizations enabled.
+A Common Lisp library to assist in ensuring certain code is executed with tail call optimizations enabled.

 ## Installation